Winter in Waterton has much to offer © Parks Canada

 More trail and winter information is available on signs at the Park Operations Building, cross-country ski trailheads or here on the website.
 Personal information is available at the Park Operations Building, or by calling 403-859-5133, weekdays between 8 a.m. and 4 p.m.
 (MT).

-Join us for winter fun on Family Day Weekend in February.
+Join us for some winter fun in March.

 Winter Bird Count